Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Changed: Removed playerspectate at base from TT version
 - Fixed: Side missions award did not spawn in the TT version because of empty spawn marker array :/ (Game Breaker)
 - Added: You can now put your earplugs in and out with user action key 15 (you have to set a key in the game control settings yourself, user 15!)
+- Changed: In the TT version players have to wait 30 minutes (outside the running mission) to switch sides, otherwise they get kicked to the lobby of the current server

 3.99f
 ATTENTION: @extDB3\sql_custom\domination-custom.ini has changed!!!!
 You have to replace it with the new version!!!!!